Solvability of a class of phase field systems related to a sliding mode control problem: Introduction

-Next, we let $\alpha = \ell$ and write problem $(P)$ for two different sets of initial data $f_i$, $\eta^*_i$, $\eta_{0_{i}}$ and $\varphi_{0_{i}}$, $i=1,2$.
-By performing suitable contracting estimates for the difference of the corresponding solutions, we deduce the continuous dependence result whence the uniqueness property is also achieved.
+Ne xt, we le t $\alpha = \ell$ and write proble m $(P)$ for two diffe re nt se ts of initial data $f_i$, $\Xi^*_i$, $\Xi_{0_{i}}$ and $\phi_{0_{i}}$, $i=1,2$.
+By pe rforming suitable contracting e stimate s for the diffe re nce of the corre sponding solutions, we de duce the continuous de pe nde nce re sult whe nce the unique ne ss prope rty is also achie ve d.